shredthaGNAR/list-of-my-starred-repos/README.md

 * [Sveder/pocket_skipper](https://github.com/Sveder/pocket_skipper): A small site that uses Pocket's (formerly "Read it later") API to create a basic "to read" list that links to the URL itself and not into pocket's rendering and thus skips a few mouse clicks.
 * [nlbao/pocket_stats](https://github.com/nlbao/pocket_stats): A tool to analyze your Pocket reading list.
 * [JuanJakobo/Pocketbook-Read-offline](https://github.com/JuanJakobo/Pocketbook-Read-offline): A basic client for Pocketbook to read and modify Pocket items
+* [webcull/PocketExportConverter](https://github.com/webcull/PocketExportConverter): This is a simple tool to convert the Pocket export ZIP file to a standard HTML bookmarks file while preserving the original folder structure.
 * [gglukmann/pocketizer](https://github.com/gglukmann/pocketizer): Unofficial Pocket new tab extension for Chrome, Firefox, and Edge
 * [ruipgil/pocketmark](https://github.com/ruipgil/pocketmark): From pocket to chrome bookmarks
 * [ikiranis/PocketParser](https://github.com/ikiranis/PocketParser): Parsing pocket bookmarks